nickrmcclorey/baby-seat-alarm/hw/Raeshawn_Bart Personal Biography.md

 -Skills: sql, hmtl,java
 - inputing pricing for materials
 - updating website to fit new database update
-- coding and updating of sales and quanity programming
+- coding for sales program
 - coding for router for pathway

 ## Project Sought